Mediating over Children and Finances

 Who Can Use Family Mediation?

-Family Mediation can be used to reach an amicable divorce, by ex-partners, spouses, grandparents or extended family members, to discuss and reach amicable and fair agreements on matters relating to children, property or finances.
+Family Mediation can be used to reach an amicable divorce, by ex-partners, spouses, grandparents or extended family members, to discuss and reach amicable and fair agreements on matters relating to children, property and/or finances.
 People who are still living in the same house but who want to separate can use family mediation to help them discuss and look at ways of working out finances and the house that they live in.
 Couples and parents who are still in a relationship can use family mediation to help them discuss how to tell the children they are separating, or to draw up pre-cohabitation and pre nuptial (prenup) agreements.
 Separated parents can use family mediation to help them discuss ways of introducing a new partner to their children.

 Family Mediation can be used by anyone, whether they are gay or straight, a parent, a grandparent or other family member providing that they were in some kind of relationship and that the argument, or legal dispute, happened because that relationship is ending or is now over.
 Read some of our family mediation case studies to find out how family mediation can help.